Skip to main content

 Selective serotonin reuptake inhibitors versus other antidepressants

-SSRIs appear to be similar in efficacy to the older tricyclic antidepressants (TCAs) but have fewer antimuscarinic side-effects and are less cardiotoxic in overdosage.
-Although SSRIs are, on the whole, better tolerated than older antidepressants, the difference is not significant enough to justify always choosing SSRIs as first-line agents to treat depression.
+SSRIs appear to be similar in efficacy to the older tricyclic antidepressants (TCAs) but have fewer antimuscarinic side-effects and are less cardiotoxic in overdosage.6 SSRIs also appear to have similar clinically-significant efficacy to SNRIs, and are better-tolerated.7 SSRIs are therefore usually the preferred first-line antidepressant class.

 St John's wort (SJW) has also been compared to SSRIs.
-Szegedi and colleagues reported that SJW use was associated with greater depressive symptom reduction and fewer adverse effects compared with SSRIs (paroxetine)6.
-However, a meta-analysis of SJW failed to find a substantial benefit over other forms of therapies7.
-It may be that SJW is safe and effective in the short-term relief of depression.
-SJW may be more useful in milder depression78.
-NICE guidance does not recommend its use, given the uncertainties in efficacy and the potential adverse effects and drug interactions with other medications3.
+Szegedi and colleagues reported that SJW use was associated with greater depressive symptom reduction and fewer adverse effects compared with SSRIs (paroxetine).8 However, a meta-analysis of SJW failed to find a substantial benefit over other forms of therapies.9 It may be that SJW is safe and effective in the short-term relief of depression.
+SJW may be more useful in milder depression.910 NICE guidance does not recommend its use, given the uncertainties in efficacy and the potential adverse effects and drug interactions with other medications.3

 Continue reading below